-Projects for the Corporate Tech Externship will include corporate (e.g., preparation of due diligence materials, drafting of financing agreements, securities filings, etc.), intellectual property (drafting of patent disclosures, license agreements, non-disclosure agreements, and related documents), employment (drafting of employment agreements), and drafting of general contracts.
+Projects for the Corporate Tech Externship will include corporate (e.g., preparation of due diligence materials, drafting of financing agreements, securities filings, etc.), intellectual property (license agreements, non-disclosure agreements, and related documents), employment (drafting of employment agreements), and drafting of general contracts.
 Nearly all work will be of a transactional nature, though from time-to-time, students may assist on a litigation project.